aquasecurity/tracee/docs/docs/detectors/yaml-detectors.md

 ### List Definition Format

-Lists are defined in YAML files placed in a `lists/` subdirectory within your detector directory.
+Lists are defined in YAML files placed in the **same directory** as your detectors.

 Each list file defines a named list: